Skip to content

 is_completed() -> bool

-Checks if the Future has been resolved.
+Checks if the Future has resolved without blocking.

 Returns: